iamtash/iamtash.github.io/_posts/2020-01-26-react-redux_go_with_the_flow.markdown

 Enter Redux.
 The component is wrapped in `connect()` whose second argument is the action creator `likeProject `. `connect()` passes in the dispatch function to `mapDispatchToProps`, giving the component access to the prop `likeProject` that will execute `dispatch(likeProject())` when called.
 The event handler additionally passes in the `id` of the project, which is available via `props`, to the action dispatch.

 So what exactly happens when our event handler function calls `props.likeProject(props.id)`?
-Liking the project involves some asynchronous communication with the server, i.e. we want the like to be persisted to the database such that the row that represents the project internalizes the new like.
+Liking the project involves some asynchronous communication with the server, i.e., we want the like to be persisted to the database such that the row that represents the project internalizes the new like.
 This means we have to do a bit more than just dispatch an action to our reducer to update the Redux store.

 Enter Thunk.
 Redux-Thunk middleware allows us to not only return a function inside of our action creator instead of a POJO, but it passes that function our dispatch function as an argument.
 This sets us up to dispatch actions however many times and in whatever order we want.
 ```